Gabriel Gorce: Skiing

 Gorce is a B2 classified visually impaired skier.
 His guide skier was Aleix Suñé.
 For the 2007/2008 season, he was guided by Aitor Martínez.
 For the 2009/2010 season and the 2010 Winter Paralympics, his guide was Félix Aznar.
 Arnau Ferrer was his guide in 2012.

-Gorce competed at the 2007 European Cup Alpine Skiing for the disabled.
+Gorce competed at the 2007 European Cup Alpine skiing for the disabled.
 At the 2007 Paralympic Winter World Cup, he earned a gold medal and a bronze.
-He finished 2006/2007 European Cup season in eighth place.
-At the March 2008 Italian National Championships, Gorce and Martinez finished fourth in the Super G, third in the Giant Slalom and third in the Slalom.
+He finished the 2006/2007 European Cup season in eighth place.
+At the March 2008 Italian National Championships, Gorce and Martinez finished fourth in the Super G, third in the giant slalom and third in the slalom.
 At the last round of the European Cup in March 2008, an event held in La Molina, Spain, Gorce and guide Aitor Martínez were some of the Spanish skiers competing at the event.
 He finished the 2007/2008 European Cup season in eleventh place after the five test events.
 At the first IPC Alpine Skiing World Cup event in the 2008/2009 ski season, which was held at La Molina in Spain, he finished third overall.
-In March 2009, he competed with guide Suñé at the European Cup Alpine Skiing for the Disabled.
+In March 2009, he competed with guide Suñé at the European Cup Alpine skiing for the Disabled.
 He finished second in the slalom event.
 The pair finished sixth overall with 437 points.
 At the 2009 IPC Alpine Skiing World Championships, he and his guide finished fifth in the Super Combined event.
 It was the first World Championship he had competed in.

 In November 2009, Gorce attended an event in Madrid organised by the Programa de Alto Rendimiento Paralímpico (Programa ARPA) as part of the preparation for the Vancouver Games.
 Following this, he participated in additional team training at the Centro de Tecnificación de La Cerdanya (Gerona).
 He competed in the third round of the European Cup in January 2010 at La Molina in Spain with guide Anzar.
-At the January 2010 Austrian World Cup event, he finished eleventh in the Giant Slalom event.
+At the January 2010 Austrian World Cup event, he finished eleventh in the giant slalom event.
 He was unable to compete in the Super Combined event because it was cancelled.
 At the final event of the 2009/2010 World Cup season, an event held in March 2010 in Aspen, Colorado, he earned an eleventh position in the giant slalom with a time of 1:24.99.
 He finished seventh in the Super Combined.
 This was the last major event before the 2010 Games.
 He came into the Aspen World Cup event with 199 World Cup points, ranking eleventh in the competition.